 My two daughters and I headed first to Trestles Beach Trail and afterward, doubled back and explored Bluffs Beach at San Onofre State Beach.
 I have to say, what I saw, took my breath away.

 Ok, are you ready to check out all of the plants at San Onofre State Beach in North County San Diego!

-San Onofre State Beach is one of my most favorite spots in all of San Diego County, due to how isolated the area is.
+San Onofre State Beach is one of my most favorite spots in San Diego County due to how isolated the area is.
 I have written about this area quite a bit.
-If you would like to learn a little bit more about the area, please click on the links above.
+If you would like to learn a little more about the area, please click on the links above.
 Here, you will also find out how to get here as there a few ways.